In silico methods in the safety assessment of chemicals

 • Databases and data FAIRnes

-• Overview of database structure, search methods, types of information,
+• Overview of database structure, search methods, types of information

 • Examples of databases (PubChem, ChemSpider)